IJFS Board Members

 Chairman

-Chairman, The Israel-Japan Friendship Society, since 2008.
+He serves as chairman of The Israel–Japan Friendship Society since 2008.

 FOGAL Moran